deepghs/waifuc/docs/source/advanced_guides/workflow/index.rst

 - Mix and make the dough on-site, then fry them into golden-brown donuts (undecorated donuts).
 - Don't overlook the leftover donuts from closing time yesterday; the freezer's a lifesaver.
 - Still not enough?
-Well, you could always "procure" some from your neighbor... 😏
+Well, you could always "grab" some from your neighbor... like how Jerry often do😏

 .. image:: jerry_and_donuts.png
     :align: center